albertc9/HERIS-Doc/docs/source/getting-started/setup.rst

    export HERIS_RISCV_TOOLCHAIN=$HOME/tools/heris-riscv
    mkdir -p "$HERIS_RISCV_TOOLCHAIN"
    export PATH=$HERIS_RISCV_TOOLCHAIN/bin:$PATH

+Add the ``PATH`` line to your shell startup file if you need the toolchain in new terminals.

 If you prefer an install path under ``/opt``, create an empty directory there with administrator permissions and make it writable before running